Perfect Your Customer Onboarding With Our Expert Tips [Easy Guide + Checklist]

 Table of Contents

-What is Client Onboarding?
+What is client onboarding?

+What is client onboarding?
 Client onboarding helps clients get acquainted with a business’ working process.

-Client onboarding is the step after closing a deal, where the client transitions from the sales process and gets acquainted with a business’ working process.
+Client onboarding is the step after closing a deal, where the client transitions from the sales process and gets acquainted with a business’s working process.
 This step helps the client trust the business and improves outcomes.

 It’s the process of sharing information upfront so that customers and businesses are on the same page for effective project management.